-Ever thought of crafting kids sparkling jelly shoes, from an open ended boxes?
+Ever thought of crafting kids’ sparkling jelly shoes, from open-ended boxes?

 Cardboard sandals or Jelly shoes?

 Guess what, I pulled out of my recycle bag, two little cardboard boxes and decided to make sandals out of them, and with a touch of glitter, they will look more like Jelly shoes!